chiarabis/recipes-app/README.md

-# recipes-app
+# Recipes App
-A cookbook app to search recipes
+A cookbook app to search recipes.
+Create with Vite.js and React.
+-
+> Tutorial is from Youtube channel 'developedbyed'.
+Thank you!